-The Samsung Galaxy S8 Plus, even in 2019, lives up to 'the next big thing’ that takes Samsung’s favorite slogan very literally.
-It has a ridiculously sized screen, top-of-the-line specs and an equally outsized price – though one that has fallen a fair bit since launch.
+The Samsung Galaxy S8 Plus, even in 2019, lives up to 'the next big thing' slogan we so often hear from Samsung.
+It has a ridiculously sized screen, fast chipsets and an equally outsized price – though one that has fallen a fair bit since launch.

-Just how big is this thing?
-You’re looking at a 6.2-inch display that far and away makes it the best big Android phone you can buy – if you can handle it.
-The ‘smaller’ 5.8-inch Galaxy S8 exists if you can’t, or if you want something even bigger with a handy stylus, there's the Galaxy Note 8 or Galaxy Note 9.
+Just how big is the S8 Plus?
+You’re looking at a 6.2-inch display that far and away makes it one of the best big Android phone you can buy – if you can handle it.
+The ‘smaller’ 5.8-inch Galaxy S8 or Galaxy S9 exists if you can’t, or if you want something even bigger with a handy stylus, there's the Galaxy Note 8 or Galaxy Note 9.

-What’s remarkable is that the elegantly curved screen has dramatically grown half an inch from last year’s 5.7-inch Galaxy S7 Edge, yet the phone is nearly the same size.
+What’s remarkable is that the elegantly curved screen has dramatically grown half an inch from the 5.7-inch Galaxy S7 Edge, yet the phone is nearly the same size.
 It’s just a bit taller thanks to the elimination of needless bezel and Samsung’s familiar oval-shaped home button.

 Obviously, the Galaxy S8 Plus isn’t the perfect phone for everyone, and for more reasons than ‘it’s too tall for people with small hands.’
 Having no physical home button is going to be a deal-breaker for some Samsung fans and their muscle memory.

 The SIM-free Samsung Galaxy S8 UK price was £779.99 at launch but it's now down to around £600 from some retailers.
 Either that or you can get it on-contract through a carrier for £45-£50 a month with £0 cost upfront.
 In Australia it tops out at AU$1,349.
-It launches later this week, on April 28 in both regions, although multiple retailers began shipping it on April 20 to pre-orderers.
+It launched on April 28 2017 in both regions.

 - ‘Infinity Display’ maximizes the nearly bezel-less screen